roweeena/sei50-homework/Jesus Flores/week7_js/recursion_benchmarking/README.md

-# Simple speed testing in Ruby Using recursivity
+# Simple speed testing in Ruby using recursive solution

 ## About:
-Testing the speed of recursivity  in ruby, Examples used: a simple countdown and fibonacci.
+Testing the speed of recursive algorithm in ruby, Examples used: a simple countdown and fibonacci.

 ## How to use ?
 - Downlaod/clone repo